-We fully hope to return to the fun filled evening of race awards, roasting of runners, and mingling with friends old and new.
+Post-Race Banquet: We are looking forward to another fun filled evening of race awards, roasting of runners, and mingling with friends old and new.
+HURT will publish banquet and ticket information as plans are confirmed.
 Once plans are announced, early purchase is strongly recommended as we tend to quickly fill to capacity.